DriftwoodPalace/guides/hodl-guide/hodl-guide_64_eps-mac.md

 *Difficulty: medium*

+**You can find an updated version of the guide here: https://driftwoodpalace.github.io/Hodl-Guide/hodl-guide_64_eps-mac.html*

 *Note: I am not normally a Mac user, any suggestions for improvements to the guide is appreciated.*

 Electrum Personal Server will connect your Bitcoin full node to Electrum.
 This will make it possible to use all functionality in Electrum (Hardware Wallet support, easy multi-sig setup and more) while still validating and broadcasting everything with your full node.